 An ICO is for a fixed period and does not have a non-parole period.
 The Court can sentence an offender to an ICO once an assessment for suitability has been undertaken by Community Corrections.

-If an offender fails to comply with the conditions of the ICO, Community Corrections prepares a breach report outlining the response to the ICO and a recommendation as to the type of action Community Corrections believe is appropriate for the Parole Authority to take.
+In the event of more serious breaches of the ICO, the Parole Authority is notified through reports prepared by Community Corrections.
+The report outlines the breach of the ICO, the offender's response to supervision and a recommendation as to the type of action Community Corrections believes is appropriate for the Parole Authority to take.

-The options available to the Authority are:
+The options available are: